My Approach to Helping

 To enhance personal changes, I practice Timeline Therapy and NLP on a regular basis to enable clients to get rid of inappropriate emotional reactions such as burst of anger, periods of depression, sadness, anxiety, and fear, as well as overcoming limited beliefs.

 Should there be traumatic experiences and disturbing memories, I use EMDR to treat post traumatic stress disorder.
+IFS is also an approach I used to help my clients.

 Why Going to Therapy Does Not Mean You are Weak or Flawed